Flights from Australia

 Australia to Malaysia Flights

-You can fly non-stop from 6 airports in Australia and arrive at Kuala Lumpur Airport, the only airport in Malaysia with direct flights from Australia.
-Amounting to a total of 6 non-stop flight routes, operated by 6 airlines, including 3 low-cost carriers (AirAsia - AK, AirAsia X and Batik Air).
+You can fly directly from 5 airports in Australia and arrive at Kuala Lumpur Airport, the only airport in Malaysia with direct flights from Australia.
+Amounting to a total of 5 non-stop flight routes, operated by 6 airlines, including 3 low-cost carriers (AirAsia X, AirAsia - AK and Batik Air).

 Australia to Malaysia with a stopover